yuulive/xi/README.md

-# Froop
+# xi

-A functional reactive stream library for rust.
+Xi is a functional reactive stream library for rust.

 * Small (~20 operations)
 * Synchronous